 - You can detach a previously attached backup policy barring the last one.
 However, you must be careful as the restore points of the detached backup policy get deleted for all the servers that are attached to the server group.
 If you want to retain the restore points associated with a backup policy but do not want to backup a particular workload, you can disable the backup instead of detaching a particular backup policy.

-- If the backup policy attached to a server is changed to a backup policy of the same type (for example, File server backup policy with another File server backup policy), the restore points of the previous backup policy are retained and merged with the restore points of the new backup policy.
+- If you change the backup policy attached to a server to a backup policy of the same type (for example, File server backup policy with another File server backup policy), Phoenix retains and merges the restore points of the previous backup policy with the restore points of the new backup policy.

 - While reconfiguring a server, if you attach a server to a server group, which does not have a policy type same as the previous server group, the restore points are deleted corresponding to the unmatched policy type.
-For example, if a server attached to a server group with File server and MS-SQL server backup policies, is reconfigured to a server group having only File server backup policy, then the restore points corresponding to the MS-SQL server backup policy type get deleted.
-The restore points of the File server policy are retained and merged with the restore points of the File server policy of the new server group.
+For example, if a server attached to a server group with the File server and MS-SQL server backup policies, is reconfigured to a server group having only File server backup policy, then the restore points corresponding to the MS-SQL server backup policy type get deleted.
+Phoenix retains and merges the restore points of the File server policy with the restore points of the File server policy of the new server group.

 While configuring a File server or MS-SQL server policy for a mixed server, you must consider the following points:

-- You cannot attach a MS-SQL backup policy to a server group containing servers with Linux and Windows operating systems.
+- You cannot attach an MS-SQL backup policy to a server group containing servers with Linux and Windows operating systems.

 - You cannot attach a server having agent version 1.x with a server group having MS-SQL server policies.

-- You cannot attach a MS-SQL backup policy to a server group containing servers with agent versions 1.x.
+- You cannot attach an MS-SQL backup policy to a server group containing servers with agent versions 1.x.

 - If multiple servers, including Linux servers and Windows servers with agent version 1.x, are selected for configuration, then only supported clients get configured.

 - You cannot attach a Linux server to a server group having MS-SQL policies.